SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 where the next one starts.
 The blocks are thus stitched together end to end, never overlapping.
 This means it easier to work with text content.

-A block page will never be wider then the screen it is viewed with.
+A block page will never be wider than the screen it is viewed with.
 Using relative sizes like this is often associated with the concept of [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design).